CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

+## 3.0.19 General Updates
+- Updated image
+  - Updated to Gateway 11.0.00_CR1
+    - this will cause a restart if you are not overriding the default image
+- Redis Integration
+  - [Redis Configuration](#redis-configuration) options for the Gateway (future use)
+  - Added Redis SubChart
+- Ingress
+  - Backend service is now more configurable allowing the management service to be exposed via ingress controller
+    - ***this should only be done in environments where the ingress controller does not have a Public Address***
+    - ingress.rules[n]backend can be set to "management"
+- Restart on config change
+  - A new flag has been added to facilitate auto redeploy of Gateways when there is a config change
+  - Applies to the default config map only
+    - does not include config.cwp, config.listenPorts or the Gateway Secret
+- MySQL subChart updated

 ## 3.0.18 General Updates
 - OTK documentation updates.